 MCU2 Upgrade and AM/FM/XM Radio Issues

 Understanding the MCU2 upgrade, features, and options for radios.
-(Apr-2021)
+(Aug-2022)

-Tesla is now offering an upgrade from MCU1 to MCU2 for $1500 on the Model S and X pre HW2.0 and $2000 for HW2.0 and later.
+Tesla is offering an upgrade from MCU1 to MCU2 for $2250 with cars prior to HW2.0.
+For vehicles with HW2.x, the retrofit cost is $1750.
 The upgrade also includes a new instrument cluster screen.
 Installation costs are included, although a few Service centers have been confused about this.
 It is clear installation labor is included in the price.
 More details are available on the Tesla Infotainment Upgrade page.
 Tesla appears to also be upgrading the AP processor to HW3.0 for HW2.x cars, even if the owner has not purchased FSD.

 Additional improvements not mentioned:

-- Flash memory that should last about 8 times longer than the memory used in the original MCU1
+- Flash memory that should last 8-16 times longer than the memory used in the original MCU1

 - For 2012-2014 cars without LTE, you’ll get LTE